FuturePhotonInitiative/PTCS/README.md

 ###### Experiment
 The experiment section of the [config file](#configs) is the main logic of the experiment.
 It defines what needs to be run and when.
 This can either be python scripts that are executed, or any other program.
 If two tasks share the same order they will be executed at the same time.
-SPAE will not continue to the next stage until all of the tasks in the current stage are complete.
+PTCS will not continue to the next stage until all of the tasks in the current stage are complete.

-Scripts are python tasks that can be run by SPAE.
+Scripts are python tasks that can be run by PTCS.
 These will be passed a data map which contains any data specified in the configuration as well as any data that a previous stage may have put there.
 The script can add and manipulate this data map in any way it chooses.
 The script must have a static top level method name `main` that takes in one parameter (the data map).
 If the method returns anything it will be ignored, any data that needs to be passed should be put in the data map.
 ###### Data Map
-The data map stores data as SPAE moves from stage to stage.
+The data map stores data as PTCS moves from stage to stage.
 This is implemented as a Python dict (aka KV pair, hashmap).
 The data map will always contain a few sections and the rest is up to the developer of the experiment.
 All sections of the data map should be treated as read only with the one exception of the data section.
 This object is automatically generated by the launcher.